A wide range of education benefits are available to veterans and their dependents through the United States Department of Veterans' Affairs.

 For more information regarding veterans benefits, please contact your Veterans Affairs office or visit va.gov.

-This is a secondary page of the Department of Veterans' Affairs web site.
-It is a great resource for both current and prospective students eligible for the Montgomery GI Bill as well as their dependents.
-The site provides information on education benefit programs, toll-free numbers for VA program information, as well as links to VA forms, electronic application for benefits, payment rates, and Web-based verification.
+The Montgomery GI Bill offers benefits for Veterans who completed their service prior to 9/11.
+The Department of Veterans Affairs GI Bill website is a great resource for both current and prospective students eligible for the Montgomery GI Bill, as well as their dependents.
+The site provides information on education benefit programs and toll-free numbers for VA program information, as well as links to VA forms, electronic application for benefits, payment rates and web-based verification.
 For additional assistance, call 1-888-GI-BILL-1 (1-888-442-4551) to speak with a Veterans Benefits Counselor.

-REAP (or Chapter 1607) is an education benefit available to certain reservists who were activated for at least 90 days after September 11, 2001.
-You will find general information in the above-linked REAP Questions and Answers pamphlet on the U.S. VA web site, and further details through the Questions and Answers search function.
+Reserve Educational Assistance Program (REAP), or Chapter 1607, is an education benefit available to certain reservists who were activated for at least 90 days after September 11, 2001.
+You may find more information about this program on the U.S. VA website.